uname

 -s

 displays the name of the operating system.
 This is the default output, when no options are given.
-Operating system names are as follows:
+The operating system name is Windows_NT for all supported platforms.

 -v